Jasurbek Jaloliddinov

-Jasurbek Jaloliddinov (born 15 May 2002) is an Uzbek professional footballer who plays as a midfielder for Uzbekistan Super League club Sogdiana and the Uzbekistan national team.
+Jasurbek Jaloliddinov (born 15 May 2002) is an Uzbek professional footballer who plays as a midfielder for Uzbekistan Super League club Navbahor and the Uzbekistan national team.
 He was included in The Guardian's "Next Generation 2019".

 Club career

 Pupil of the Bunyodkor football Academy.
 He made his debut in the main squad of Bunyodkor on August 2, 2018, in the match of the Uzbekistan Super League against Kokand 1912, becoming the youngest player in the history of the major league of the championship of Uzbekistan.
 At the time of his debut, he was 16 years and 80 days old.
 He played 32 matches for FC Bunyodkor, scored 3 goals and made 3 assists.

 On 29 July 2020, Jaloliddinov signed a 5-year contract with Russian Premier League club Lokomotiv Moscow.
 On 13 October 2020, he was loaned to Tambov.
 On 25 January 2021, the loan was terminated early after he made just one substitute appearance for Tambov in a Russian Cup game, and he subsequently left Lokomotiv Moscow on 26 January 2021 by mutual consent.